rtansf/quantum/README.md

 |2018-04-14 05:33:23|C7|P2|6|14.00|
 |2018-04-15 07:25:55|C1|P2|8|13.00|

-We would like to ask questions such as:
+Quantum allows you to ask questions like:

 * How much dollar volume did product, P1 produce in the last n months, n days, n hours, n minutes?
 * What was the total quantity purchased for product, P1 on 2018-04-11 bewteen 21:00 and 23:00?